 -

-CATE MultRCT: a public repository including R code for performing machine learning methods that estimate the conditional average treatment effect (CATE) by combining data from multiple RCTs.
+CATE MultRCT: A public repository including R code for performing machine learning methods that estimate the conditional average treatment effect (CATE) by combining data from multiple RCTs.